 In those suffering anxiety that led to insomnia, "all strain categories were perceived to be efficacious, with no significant differences between strains."

-The study's authors concluded that those who suffer insomnia—as caused by both depression, anxiety, or both—and use cannabis "report significant improvements in symptom severity after cannabis use."
+The study's authors concluded that those who suffer insomnia—as caused by depression, anxiety, or both—and use cannabis "report significant improvements in symptom severity after cannabis use."

-Those who suffer insomnia—as caused by both depression, anxiety, or both—and use cannabis "report significant improvements in symptom severity after cannabis use."
+Those who suffer insomnia—as caused by depression, anxiety, or both—and use cannabis "report significant improvements in symptom severity after cannabis use."

 However, due to its relatively poor data gathering mechanism of self-reporting, the study emphasized the need for "placebo-controlled [human] trials investigating symptom improvement and the safety of cannabinoids for sleep in individuals with mood and anxiety disorders."